 Even though it sounds like fun and games, the dark truth is, since mosquitoes often carry different diseases, by being more attractive to mosquitoes, you’ll also be more likely to get one of these diseases.

-So, the next time you’re drinking beer somewhere with a lot of mosquitoes, you might want to either change your beverage of choice or put on some mosquito repellent.
+So, the next time you’re drinking beer somewhere with many mosquitoes, you might want to check out the best mosquito control for the yard if the partying is in your backyard to prepare for it.
+Or change your beverage of choice or put on some mosquito repellent.
 This will help you limit the number of mosquito bites you get and the chances of you contracting any mosquito-borne diseases.